StackVista/stackstate-docs/ui-stackpack-resources/AWS/5.3.0/detailed-overview.md

 ### Prerequisites

-To set up the StackState AWS integration, you need to have:
+To set up the Rancher Observability AWS integration, you need to have:

 * AWS CLI version 2.0.4 or later installed and configured.
 * An AWS user with the required access to retrieve Cloudwatch metrics: